Amirkaaa/vue-socket.io-client/README.md

 # vue-socket-io
-A socket.io plugin for Vue
+A socket.io plugin for Vue and Vuex